nrwl/nx/docs/node/tutorial/08-summary.md

-# Step 12: Summary
+# Step 8: Summary

 In this tutorial you:

-- Built a full stack application using Angular and Nest
+- Built a full Node application with an API and server side rendered pages
-- Shared code between the frontend and the backend
+- Shared code
-- Created a UI library
+- Created a Controller library
 - Used Nx dep graph capabilities to only retest and rebuild what is affected

 ## Learn More